Latest News

 Brent crude oil futures have also surged since the end of February.
 However, they topped out at less than $120 per barrel because paper traders ignored the headlines that were threatening and assumed the parties would resolve their differences soon.

-If refiners, traders and oil companies?believe that a lasting peace agreement has been reached, then physical oil prices will fall from their current levels.
-This would indicate a sustainable recovery of oil supplies.
+If refiners and physical oil traders are confident that a lasting peace agreement has been reached, the physical oil price should fall significantly from its current level to indicate a sustainable recovery of oil supplies.

 REFINING MARGINS

-Since the beginning of the war, oil refiners have made a lot of money thanks to the rise in fuel prices that has been driven by consumers' concerns over possible shortages.
+Since the beginning of the war, oil refiners have made a lot of money thanks to the rapid rise in fuel prices that was fueled by consumer concern about possible shortages.

 The crack spread is the difference between the price of gas oil, diesel or Brent crude futures.
 Due to the conflict, this widely-tracked indicator of refiner profits has increased by more than twofold since February and is now around $45 per barrel.

-This margin should be compressed if oil supplies are to recover.
-It is a good indicator of whether or not oil market participants believe that global oil flows can return to their previous levels.
+This margin should be compressed if oil markets participants truly believe that global oil flows are returning to their previous levels.

 U.S. GASOLINE

-The sharp rise in gasoline prices this month to multi-year-highs has reminded U.S. legislators that the Iran war's impact extends to other major oil exporting regions.
+U.S. lawmakers have been reminded by the steep rise in gasoline prices this month to multi-year-highs that?the Iran war's impact extends to other major oil exporting regions.

 A genuine peace agreement should translate quickly into a drop in fuel prices for the United States, given its crude oil production.